piaand/prick.ly/documentation/userstories.md

 - As the admin I need to know that no one else than admins can update the information about the hedgehogs &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Implementation of this functionality was not done in database level but as several secured checks before execution of the request

+## Not yet finished functionalities
+- Hedgehog database has very little attributes - therefore no search is yet implemented on filtering by hedgehog
+- Admin cannot view the reservation situation (except by doing the reservation themselves).
+Quick fix was implemented to the hedgehog listing page where the admin can see how many hedgehogs are available today.